-Multiple Sclerosis is a disease whereby the body's immune system eats away at the protective covering of nerves.
+Multiple sclerosis is a disease whereby the body's immune damages the protective covering of the nerves

 Early Symptoms of MS: